 A: We guarantee the quality of our products however we cannot take responsibility for any mistakes you make once you start assembling it.
 For any faults in the product itself please contact firstname.lastname@example.org for service.

 [Q3] About the glue

-A: E8000 glue is mostly recommended, and you can find everywhere on Amazon or Ebay.
+A: E8000 glue is highly recommended, and you can find it everywhere on Amazon or Ebay.
 E8000 is for sealing the gap around the dynamic with the front cover.

 J-B glue is recommended to glue the ceramic back cover and the front cover, E8000 won’t work with ceramic at all.
 Again, you can find J-B glue everywhere on Amazon.

 [Q4] why the bass is not strong and the sound sounds very “thin”?